 NOS Sterling Silver

-Paula says - "These earrings are NOS - new old stock - made in the 1970s but have never been used.
+Paula says - "These sterling silver dreamcatcher feather earrings are NOS - new old stock - made in the 1970s but never used.
+Each dreamcatcher has a turquoise nugget in the center of the web.

 Most of the items in this collection are from the 1970s to the 1980s.
 We offer these items to you with great respect and with the information we received from the family plus our research.